-From version 4.6, WordPress now automatically checks when you add hyperlinks to detect broken links.
-If you add a broken link (e.g. add a space in the URL), WordPress will let you know, allowing you to fix the link before publishing it to your site. …
+From WP 4.6, WordPress now automatically checks when you add hyperlinks to detect broken links.
+If you add a broken link (e.g. add a space in the URL), WordPress will let you know, allowing you to update the link before publishing it to your site. …

 (WordPress automatically detects broken links.
 Source: WordPress 4.6 Features)

 WordPress can automatically detect if you type in a broken link but it can’t detect whether a correctly entered link leads to a ‘not found’ page error or a destination page that can’t be accessed (e.g. server down or website deleted).